 If you only ask one question, ask the fourth.
 The report tells you what the clinical thinking looks like in writing, which is the form most of your plan will live in.

 And if you can, do the intake call before you sign a service agreement.
-Twenty minutes on the phone with someone clinical, not someone administrative, is the single best filter we know.
+Twenty minutes on the phone with someone clinical, not someone administrative, is one filter we rely on.